AshrafElshazly/DevOps-Interviews-Questions-Intake44/k8s.md

 - What are startup, liveness probes and readiness probes?
 - What happens if kubelet and kubeproxy are not available?
 - Can a Persistent Volume (PV) connect to multiple Persistent Volume Claims (PVC)?
 Is the relationship one-to-one?
+- **Important**
+- How to make pod run as root user?
+- what is securityContext?
+- My application can't connect to database (check env vars, label, selectors, ports, svc name)
+- deployment can't create pods?! (check scedular and if need modify make it in /etc/kubernetes/manifest/)
+- deployment and replicaset create one pod only but the desired state is 2 (check kube-controller-manager and read logs)
+- deployment and replicaset create one pod only but the desired state is 2 (check mount point for pki)
+- controle plane can't connect to worker node (ssh to this node and check kubelet status, restart, journalctl -u kubelet , check cert path, fix in /var/lib/kubelet/config.yaml,kubelet is trying to connect to the API server on the controlplane node on port 6553.
+This is incorrect.
+To fix, correct the port on the kubeconfig file used by the kubelet. then `systemctl restart kubelet`)

 ## K8S Troubleshooting